haquefardeen/awesome-dot/README.md

 #### Wallets
 - [Fearless.io](https://fearlesswallet.io/)- The DeFi wallet for the future.
 - [Polkawallet](https://polkawallet.io/)- Mobile wallet for Polkadot.
-- [Parity Signer](https://www.parity.io/technologies/signer/)- Turn your smartphone into a hardware wallet.
+- [Polkadot Vault](https://signer.parity.io/)- Turn your smartphone into a hardware wallet.
 - [Fractapp](https://www.fractapp.com/)- The most simple Polkadot wallet for DeFi and crypto.
 - [Talisman](https://app.talisman.xyz/)- A wallet for Polkadot and Kusama.
 - [Multix](https://multix.chainsafe.io/?network=kusama)-A simple interface to manage complex multi sigs
 - [Polkagate](https://polkagate.xyz/)- An easy-to-use extension for the Polkadot ecosystem.
 - [Saturn](https://github.com/invarch/saturn-gateway)- A Multichain Multisig Application for the Polkadot Ecosystem.
 - [Polkasafe](https://polkasafe.xyz/)- A a user friendly Multisig for Polkadot & Kusama ecosystem.
+- [NovaWallet](https://novawallet.io/) - Mobile wallet for Polkadot Ecosystem
+- [SubWallet](https://www.subwallet.app/) - Comprehensive wallet for Polkadot and Substrate based blockchains.

 #### Libraries